Transform Tools

 Warning

-Resize Photograph is very fast in what it is doing, but it can take a long time to run and cause high CPU load.
+Resize Photograph is very fast given what it is doing, but it can take a long time to run and cause high CPU load.
 You may always abort computation by pressing Cancel button during rendering.

 Liquid Rescale